Santa Strawberries are one of the cutest holiday treats you can make. And they’re just as easy as they are festive.

 I considered doing it with vegan chocolate chips or mini chocolate chips, but that made the eyes way too big and made Santa look strange!

 Instead, I decided to go with black decorating gel and it was PERFECT in order to create noticeable eyes with ease!
+I thought the decorating gel was insanely easy, but if you don’t have any on hand, make sure to buy huge strawberries and then use mini chocolate chips for the eyes.

 Once you stuff the strawberries and dot on the eyes, you are ready to serve and enjoy the Santas!